amaitou/Amaitou/README.md

 ### About me

-> I'm Amine Ait Ouazghour, a 24-year-old software engineering student at [1337](https://1337.ma/) and [ALX](https://www.alxafrica.com/).
+> I'm Amine Ait Ouazghour, a 24-year-old software engineering student at [1337](https://1337.ma/).
 My passion is web development and problem-solving.
 I am a dedicated and detail-oriented individual with a talent for coding and a love for tackling complex challenges.

 <br />